zendesk/sdk_unity_plugin/README.md

+**Important** This repository is not for Zendesk's new native Unity SDK wich is currently available through an EAP.

 # Zendesk Native Unity SDK EAP (Updated June 2020)

 Zendesk has worked to launch a native Unity3D SDK.
 This was driven by our mission to enable the best in-app, personalized embedded customer experiences for mobile-focused businesses.